-Where it is known that a child has been a victim of sexual abuse and it is likely he or she will behave towards carers in a sexual manner, particular rules will have to be drawn up for carers/residential staff.
+Where it is known that a child has been a victim of sexual abuse and it is likely he or she may behave towards carers in a sexual manner, particular strategies will have to be drawn up for carers/residential staff.
 This may involve the need to avoid being alone with the child, by always having a third person present.

 What is important is that carers and residential staff need to be putting the children's interests first and always considering what is appropriate in any given situation with a particular child.